Augists/lace/README.md

 `LACE_COUNT_SPLITS` | Let Lace count how often the queue split point was moved `LACE_PIE_TIMES` | Let Lace record precise overhead times

 Ideally, `LACE_USE_MMAP` is set to let Lace allocate a large amount of virtual memory for the task queues instead of real memory.
-Real memory is only allocated by the OS when required, thus in most use cases this minimizes the memory overhead of Lace.
+Real memory is only allocated and cleared by the OS when required, thus in most use cases this should minimize the memory overhead of Lace.
 If `LACE_USE_MMAP` is not set, then real memory is allocated using `posix_memalign`, and a more conservative queue size should be chosen when invoking `lace_start`.

+## Using Lace

 There are two versions of Lace:
 - The standard version `lace` consisting of `lace.h` and `lace.c` uses 64 bytes per task and supports at most 6 parameters per task.
 - The extended version `lace14` consisting of `lace14.h` and `lace14.c` uses 128 bytes per task and supports at most 14 parameters per task.

-## Using Lace

 ### Starting and stopping Lace
 Start the Lace framework using the `lace_start(unsigned int n_workers, size_t dqsize)` method.